openai/gpt-2/README.md

    ```bash
    python ./src/train.py --gpu
    ```
+   While training is occuring you can type `quit` into the terminal and the training process will gracefully exit when the current training epoch is finished.

 ## Use The Model
 Once the model has been trained prompts can be supplied and it will try to response appropriately.